Camilla Kerslake

-Camilla Kerslake is an English classical crossover singer from London who was the first signing to Gary Barlow's record label.
+Camilla Kerslake is a British classical crossover singer from London who was the first signing to Gary Barlow's record label.
 She released her debut album on 23 November 2009 in the UK.

 Background

 Kerslake was born in Dulwich to a Welsh mother and New Zealand-born father.
 The family moved to New Zealand shortly after and lived there until returning to the United Kingdom eight years later.
 Living in a small village outside of Preston called Nateby, later moving to London and after attending Esher College, Kerslake sought singing lessons, but opted to sing contemporary as she could not afford classical training.

 In 2008, after years of auditioning, Kerslake won a place in an all-girl pop group.
 She was initially selected, but was let go soon afterwards owing to their feeling that, at age twenty, she was too old.
 Motivated to try harder, she started performing in pubs and working men's clubs as well as in an ABBA tribute band to finance her own classical singing lessons.